pairinteraction/pairinteraction/docs/installation/advanced/setup/system.rst

 This section described how to set up your system for a :ref:`manual build <manual>` of the C++ backend from source.
 This is highly platform dependent, and is described below for each operating system individually.
-In order to create a Python environment for the python backend, refer to our :ref:`Python <python_setup>` setup instructions.
+In order to create a Python environment for the Python backend, refer to our :ref:`Python <python_setup>` setup instructions.

 Windows
 -------